NikhilJ-05/Tempest/README.md

 > Tempest Ver 1.0 was created during the Coventry Summer School program as a final-week project.

 > [!IMPORTANT]
-> To try out Ver 1.0 run the SpaceShipSaver application.
+> To try out Ver 1.0 run the SpaceShipSaver application present inside built files folder